Theresienstadt ghetto-labor camp scrip, 50 (funfzig) kronen note, from Jewish Hungarian inmates

 The collection consists of scrip, correspondence, and documents relating to the experiences of Magda Miselbach and her young daughter Katalin (later Katalina) in Hungary, in Karcag and Szolnok ghettoes, in Strasshof concentration camp, and Theresienstadt ghetto-labor camp and of Imre Miselbach in Hungary, the Hungarian labor service, and Auschwitz, Dachau, and Muhldorf concentration camps during the Holocaust.

-Correspondence and documentation surrounding Imre and Magda Miselbach and their daughter Katarina Miselbach [Mieselbach] surrounding the Holocaust in Hungary and the Czech Republic.
-Correspondence includes letters written from Imre Miselbach in "Cserfold" to Imre and Margit Szekely in Karcag in May 1944.
-Katarina, born May 5, 1944, was deported with her mother to a series of camps including Theresienstadt in the Czech Republic.
-She and Magda survived and were liberated.
-Imre was deported eventually to a sub-camp of Dachau, Muhldorf, Germany where he died of typhus May 22, 1945.
+The collection includes correspondence and documentation surrounding Imre and Magda Miselbach and their daughter Katarina and their experiences surrounding the Holocaust in Hungary and the Czech Republic.
+Correspondence includes letters written from Imre Miselbach in Črenšovci to Imre and Margit Szekely in Karcag in May 1944.